Friday, May 4, 4:30pm

 Honor.
 Gratitude.
 Rock & Roll.
 That’s the mission of every Lt.
 Dan Band concert.
 There’s something for everyone as the twelve-member group covers hits from every genre.
 Whether boosting morale on military bases at home and abroad, raising awareness at benefit concerts across the country or headlining our own Invincible Spirit Festivals, the band entertains, educates, inspires and builds communities with its explosive live show everywhere it goes.

-Power in the Pines is generously supported in part by the following sponsors:
+87FSS Summer Festival Series is generously supported in part by the following Commercial sponsors:

 No Federal endorsements of sponsors implied.